-"The familiar software project (...) has something of this character; it is usually innocent and straightforward, but is capable of becoming a monster of missed schedules, blown budgets, and flawed products.
+"Of all the monsters that fill the nightmares of our folklore, none terrify more than werewolves, because they transform unexpectedly from the familiar into horrors.
+For these, one seeks bullets of silver that can magically lay them to rest."The familiar software project (...) has something of this character; it is usually innocent and straightforward, but is capable of becoming a monster of missed schedules, blown budgets, and flawed products.
 So we hear desperate cries for a silver bullet - something to make software costs drop as rapidly as computer hardware costs do.

 "But, as we look to the horizon of a decade hence, we see no silver bullet.
 There is no single development, in either technology or in management technique, that by itself promises even one order-of-magnitude improvement in productivity, in reliability, in simplicity."